 The goal of resource guarding training is to teach the dog that they are safe with the item they value as a resource.
+This is how we can help dogs to stop resource guarding but it's important to do so carefully.
 We do this by adding value on approach.
-Depending on what your dog guards this could be humans, dogs, children, etc. We add value on approach by offering something great when the dog is near the guarded object.
+We add value on approach by offering something great when the dog is near the guarded object.
 We do this safely by tossing treats, using verbal praise and even petting if the dog finds that valuable and, it’s safe to do so.
-If you are unsure if approaching your dog is safe, do not attempt to, toss treats to them instead.
+If you are unsure if approaching your dog is safe, do not attempt to, toss treats from a distance to them instead.
 For the sake of this article I will assume that your dog is protective of something but will not bite (if they will do NOT attempt any of this).

 It's important that you know what your dog likes best before training – whatever that is use lots of it (you can combine rewards, too.
 This could be treats, play, petting and verbal praise or any combination).